 You are here:

-Entrance scholarships are awarded each year to a number of boys entering Years 7 and 11 and are allocated after the completion of a competitive examination and an interview with the Headmaster and Director of Studies.
+Entrance scholarships are awarded each year to a number of boys entering Year 7 and are allocated after the completion of a competitive examination and an interview with the Headmaster and Director of Studies.
 In general, such scholarships are awarded to boys considered to have high academic potential, who will benefit substantially by attending the School, and who will in turn make a significant contribution to the academic life of the School.
 Factors other than purely academic potential may be taken into account.

 Three means-related scholarships are available (one of which is for Boarding) for entry into Year 7.
 They are awarded to boys who apply considerable effort to their studies and who will contribute significantly to the life of the School, both inside and outside the classroom.